NICMx/Jool/doc/usr/mod-run-vanilla.md

 	- 2001:db8::<span class="correlate2">198.51.100.9</span> will be masked as <span class="correlate2">198.51.100.9</span>.
 	- 2001:db8::<span class="correlate1">198.51.100.10</span> will be masked as <span class="correlate1">198.51.100.10</span>.
 	- 2001:db8::<span class="correlate2">198.51.100.11</span> will be masked as <span class="correlate2">198.51.100.11</span>.
-	- 198.51.100.12 is outside of 198.51.100.8/22, so _E_ has been left out of the NATting.
+	- 198.51.100.12 is outside of 198.51.100.8/30, so _E_ has been left out of the NATting.
 - IPv4 nodes:
-	- Any IPv4 node will be masked by prepending the `pool6` prefix to its address.
+	- Any IPv4 node will be masked by prepending the `pool6` prefix to its address (pool4 does not affect these).

 See below for more explicit examples.